Rugby union in French Polynesia: Governing body

 The Tahitian union was founded in 1989, and affiliated to the IRB in 1994.

 History

-Rugby is greatly growing in popularity in Tahiti, but the national sport still remains soccer.
+Rugby is greatly growing in popularity in Tahiti, but the national sport still remains football.

 Rugby came to Tahiti via three separate streams, firstly, through the visits of British, New Zealand and Australian sailors; secondly, through the French presence (many of the main teams are still French military); and thirdly through contact with neighbouring Pacific islands, where the game is popular.

 Up to 2003, Tahiti played in international rugby sevens (Pacific Games) and XV-a-side, in the qualifying rounds for the Rugby World Cup.

 In 2006, there were fourteen clubs in the national championship and two divisions.
 There were also sevens competitions, women's rugby, and under-18 rugby competitions as well.

 National team

 Lack of infrastructure and the dispersed nature of both the geography and population of Tahiti has hindered international success.